St. Mary's offers in-person liturgies every day of Holy Week as well as resources for observing this time at home.

 MAUNDY THURSDAY - Thursday, April 1, at 7pm

 The Maundy Thursday liturgy recalls the institution of the Last Supper and Jesus' humble act of washing His disciples' feet.
 It ends with the stripping of the altar and the beginning of a vigil throughout the night.
 Join us for a special time of prayer and meditation, inspired by the question asked of all of us by Jesus, 'Could you not watch with me one hour?'

 The Chapel prayer vigil follows the Maundy Thursday liturgy and ends with communion the following day at the Good Friday liturgy.
 All are invited to sign up for the vigil, either on the door to the Chapel, or online by clicking this link.

 GOOD FRIDAY - Friday, April 2, at Noon

-The Way of the Cross will be offered in the church at 5:45 pm, ending the Good Friday observance.
+This service includes a homily, Solemn Collects, Veneration of the Cross, and Communion from the Reserved Sacrament.
+The Way of the Cross (Stations) will be offered in the Nave at 5:45 pm, ending the Good Friday observance.

 PRIVATE CONFESSION may be arranged anytime (throughout the whole year) by appointment with the clergy.